 Don’t worry, it’s not really a monster!
 Although Gila monsters are venomous lizards, they are so slow moving they pose little threat to humans.
-The only venomous lizard of the United States, the Gila monster is named after the Gila River in Arizona where is it was once common.
-The lizards grow to 60 centimetres, and have a solid body with blunted tail and head.
+One of only few venomous lizard species in the world, the Gila monster is named after the Gila River in Arizona where is it was once common.
+The lizards grow to 60cm and have a solid body with blunted tail and head.
 Their bodies are patterned with blotches, bars and spots that can be light yellow, pink or orange on a grey background.
 Their scaling in some parts almost looks like beadwork.
 From November to January-February, Gila monsters hibernate.

 Gila monsters are found in south-west United States and northern Mexico in deserts, scrubland and open woodland.
 They shelter from the heat of the day in burrows or under rock ledges.